SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 cardViews.TryAdd(signInCardViewResponse.ViewId, signInCardViewResponse);
 ```

 First of all, you need to use the `SignInCardViewParameters` factory method to create a Sign In Card View, which is designed to implement the sign in logic.
 The Sign In Card View looks like a Primary Text Card View, in fact there are text components both in the header and in the body.
-However, the footer requires you to provide a button to implement additional logic to handle the completion of the sign in flow.
-By default, any Sign In Card View has a Sign in button that is automatically generated by the Card View template.
-The additional button defined in the Card View is the one to implement the "Complete sign in" logic, in case of need as it is explained in the flow diagram in section ["Understanding the Bot Powered ACE authentication flow."](#understanding-the-bot-powered-ace-authentication-flow)
+However, the footer requires you to provide a button to implement extra logic to handle the completion of the sign in flow.
+By default, any Sign In Card View has a Sign in button that is provided out of the box in the Card View template.
+The extra button defined in the Card View is the one to implement the "Complete sign in" logic, which is needed as explained in the flow diagram in section ["Understanding the Bot Powered ACE authentication flow."](#understanding-the-bot-powered-ace-authentication-flow)
 In the sample implementation, when the user selects the "Complete sign in" button a custom Quick View is rendered in order to collect the magic code and process it to acquire the access token.
 One last important thing to notice is the setting of the `CardViewType` property for the Card View object to value `signIn`.